kinkoi/eliza/README.md

 # Symphony Eliza Bot

-This bot is able to some simple questions.
+Eliza is simple fact telling bot.
 You will interact with Eliza by starting the message with "Eliza".
-We include a database with some facts.
-For example, you can type: Eliza, tell me a fact.
-And she will respond with some fact.
+She will tell you some facts from our prepopulate database.

 Bussiness usage:
 1. We can replace the fun fact to company fact so employee can get answer about the company.
-2. Allow employee to ask some questions to HR etc.
+2. HR related fact.

 The java command runs and exit, there is no daemon running and waiting for incoming messages.